ctuning/ck-tensorflow/README.md

 ## Crowd-benchmarking

-It is now possible to participate in crowd-benchmarking of Caffe (early prototype):
+It is now possible to participate in crowd-benchmarking of TensorFlow (early prototype):
 ```
 $ ck crowdbench tensorflow --user={your email or ID to acknowledge contributions} (--env.BATCH_SIZE=128 --env.NUM_BATCHES=100)